 In the last article on My Life Experiment, I talked about getting emotional healing through communicating with my own troublesome thoughts!
+This time we will talk about My Life Experiments form of Therapeutic writing.

 I let you know about how I talk to the pain, but more specifically that I tell the thoughts that I love them.
 I also mentioned very briefly that I get healing from writing to the pain.